sarahciston/codingcare/_drafts/interviews.md

 Have you thought about this that's really important to like give everyone the the spotlight, or to and to like share stuff.

 00:22:48.000 --> 00:23:04.000
-And just seeing, Yeah, that was so awkward at first for me to initiate that I was like, I felt like I was imposing some order on our system that was orderless.
+And just seeing, Yeah,

+*that was so awkward at first for me to initiate that I was like, I felt like I was imposing some order on our system that was orderless.And first of like that I was gonna make everybody like bristle with like, who's this coming in and putting down the hammer?*
-00:23:04.000 --> 00:23:13.000
-And first of like that I was gonna make everybody like bristle with like, who's this coming in and putting down the hammer?

 00:23:13.000 --> 00:23:24.000
 But it's come I feel like it's come to really like , it would like fill up the rest of the time, too, because by the time we get around we have the agenda for the rest of the it's

 00:23:24.000 --> 00:23:35.000
 like.
 Oh, well, let's look at this person's issue or Let's like I want to see more of this or it helps to negotiate like.
-How do we allocate the time for the rest of the meeting like it gives a
+How do we allocate the time for the rest of the meeting like it gives a very like democratic way of figuring that out.

-00:23:35.000 --> 00:23:39.000
-very like democratic way of figuring that out.

 00:23:39.000 --> 00:23:48.000
 And then also, like people come there for inspiration people come there to like to connect.
 I like to like you know we, by learning about other people's projects.